 Your best bet is to use ATMs connected to Japanese Post Bank (inside Post Offices), and Seven Bank (inside 7-Eleven convenience stores).

 This situation may improve ahead of the 2020 Olympics, as more banks move to connect to the international network.

 The modern city-state is full high-end restaurants, trendy nightclubs and shopping.
 So it’s no surprise there’s ATM access everywhere.
 If you look for an ATM with a Plus or Cirrus logo, you shouldn't have any problems using your Visa or MasterCard bank cards.

 And, you'll find that ATMs owned by the banks don't tend to charge local operator fees, so you'll only be hit by the ATM fee charged by your own bank.

 The withdrawal limit at ATMs in Singapore is usually around the SGD$3,000 per day mark (around AUD$3000*).

 ATMs will only dispense Vietnamese dong, with a maximum withdrawal limit of 4 million VND (around AUD$260*).
-You can go back and withdraw more on the same day, but you are usually charged a fee of 20,000 VND (around AUD$1.30*), and you will be charged this (plus a fee from your own bank) each time you withdraw money from the ATM.
+You can go back and withdraw more on the same day, but you’re usually charged a fee of 20,000 VND (around AUD$1.30*), and will be charged this (plus a fee from your own bank) each time you withdraw money from the ATM.

-ATM fees do vary widely by country in Asia, so it's best to check with your card provider before you go, as well as do a bit of research on your specific destination.
-If you plan to withdraw cash often, these ATM fees can add up and you may want to include them in your budgeting.
-It's also a good idea to enquire about withdrawal limits so that if you know you need more than the limit allows, you can plan ahead.
+The number of ATMs and their fees vary a lot by country in Asia, so it's best to check with your card provider before you go, as well as do a bit of research on your specific destination.

 *AUD conversions of ATM fees and withdrawal limits are indicative only and are not based on a specific rate of exchange available on any given day.